What should you do when buying a home without Building Regulations?

 The other consideration is that by telling the local authority about the work, the seller risks that if the work doesn’t meet the standards then at best he or she will be required to take out indemnity insurance, and possibly be required to carry out remedial works.

-The most common solution is that the seller buys insurance that pays out for the cost of the remedial work if the buyer has enforcement action taken against him or her.
+The most common solution is that the seller buys building regulation indemnity insurance that pays out for the cost of the remedial work if the buyer has enforcement action taken against him or her.

 The cost of such policies is reasonably low, making insurance a popular option.